mananp-2730/AI-VA/README.md

-# AI-VA | Spatial BI & Generative Voice Assistant
+AI-VA | Multimodal AI Business Intelligence & Text-to-SQL Agent

 AI-VA is a cloud-hosted, multimodal web application that solves the enterprise data literacy gap.
 By bridging state-of-the-art vision models with spatial UI engineering and dynamic frontend generation, AI-VA allows users to upload complex business dashboards—or raw datasets—and have a seamless, continuous voice conversation with their data.